internalfx/rethinkdbfs-spec/README.md

 Immediately before the **first** write operation on an instance of a RethinkDBFSBucket class is attempted (and not earlier), drivers MUST:

-- determine if the files collection is empty using the primary read preference mode.
+- determine if the files table is empty using the primary read preference mode.
 - and if so, create the indexes described above if they do not already exist

-To determine whether the files collection is empty drivers SHOULD execute the equivalent of the following shell command:
+To determine whether the files table is empty drivers SHOULD execute the equivalent of the following shell command:

 ```javascript
   db.fs.files.findOne({}, { _id : 1 })
 ```

-If no document is returned the files collection is empty.
+If no document is returned the files table is empty.

-This method of determining whether the files collection is empty should perform better than checking the count in the case where the files collection is sharded.
+This method of determining whether the files table is empty should perform better than checking the count in the case where the files table is sharded.

 Drivers MUST check whether the indexes already exist before attempting to create them.
 This supports the scenario where an application is running with read-only authorizations.